muses-code-js/express-workshop-2/_steps/step03.md

     define: "`require()` is used in Node.js to import functionality from another file or an external module."

   - term: method
     define: Method is another name for a function.
+Don't get it confused with **request method**.

   - term: port
     define: A port is a number that is used to identify each server running on a single machine.
 Each running server on a machine must use it's own port number.
 Port numbers start at 0 and go up to 65535.
 The ports 0 to 1023 are reserved for specific services and require administrative permissions to use.